graphenesec/graphenesec.github.io/_pages/index.md

 layout: home
 title: Graphene Security
 permalink: /
-description: Graphene Security is an independent, ethical cyber security consultancy based in Melbourne, Australia.
+description: Graphene Security designs and builds cyber security solutions that are strong, light, and effective.
 intro_image: "images/illustrations/gs-background.webp"
 intro_image_absolute: true
 intro_image_hide_on_mobile: true
 ---

-# Grow and thrive in an uncertain world.
+# Strong and light protection against cyber threats

-Graphene Security is a cyber security design and consulting company.
+Graphene Security is a cyber security design and implementation company focused on solutions that provide substantial improvements to security with minimal cost, complexity, and impact to users.

-We embrace the complexity of cyber security so you can focus on delivering your purpose with confidence.
+We create as much difficulty as possible for those who shouldn't be in your environment, while keeping things simple for those who should.